 This Italian Sausage Tomato Sauce is loaded with tomatoes and spices.
 It’s great over zucchini noodles, pasta, mashed potatoes, and even on its own.

 I’m very excited to share this Italian Sausage Tomato Sauce recipe.
 It’s a traditional recipe from my husband’s family.
-In fact, this recipe was one of the first ones I had at my in-law family dinner parties.
-When I first tried it, I was impressed by the flavor, texture, and thickness of this sauce.
-Mm… So good!
-It’s a recipe everybody in his family loves and it’s a hit even with the children.
+In fact, this recipe was one of the first ones I had with my in-laws at a family dinner party.
+When I first tried it, I was so impressed by the flavour, texture, and thickness of this sauce.
+Mm… So good!!
+It’s a recipe everybody in his family loves, and it’s a hit even with the children.

-I’ve always wanted to learn how to make this recipe and the last time my in-laws came to Toronto I asked my mother-in-law to make this sauce with me.
-Of course, she was happy to teach me and we had fun making this Italian Sausage Tomato Sauce recipe together.
-When we were cooking together, she told me her mother-in-law who was Italian and a wonderful woman (I miss her) taught her how to make this sauce.
-And now my mom-in-law passed it on to me.
-I asked her if I could share on my blog and she loved the idea.
-So, here I am sharing this family recipe with you.
+I always wanted to learn how to make this recipe, so the last time my in-laws came to Toronto, I asked my mother-in-law to make this sauce with me.
+Of course, she was happy to teach me, and we had fun making this Italian Sausage Tomato Sauce recipe together.
+When we were cooking it, she told me her mother-in-law who was Italian and a wonderful woman (I miss her!) taught her how to make this sauce.
+And now, my mom-in-law passed it on to me.
+I asked her if I could share it on my blog, and she loved the idea.
+So, I am sharing this family recipe with you.

-When we were making this recipe, my mom-in-law said the most important thing about this recipe is the quality of the tomatoes.
+When we made this recipe, my mom-in-law said that the most important thing about this recipe is the quality of the tomatoes.
 I totally agree with her because it’s the main ingredient.
-She really recommended the San Marzano tomatoes and you can buy the cans easily at a very good price at Costco.
-It has just the right amount of sweetness and acidity and it’s definitely the first choice for making marinara sauce.
+She really recommended the San Marzano tomatoes, and you can buy the cans easily at a very good price at Costco.
+They have just the right amount of sweetness and acidity and are definitely the first choice for making marinara sauce.

-Another essential tip is to leave the sauce cook at low heat for at least 1.5 hours.
-If you have time, you can even cook for longer.
-This will make the sauce more flavorful and thick.
-Also, don’t forget to taste to adjust the seasoning.
-But be careful with the amount of salt you add in there since, depending on the brand of Italian sausage, some come already salty.
-So, that’s it.
-This recipe is great on its own or on top of zucchini noodles (if you are on the low-carb and gluten-free diets), pasta, polenta, and mashed potato.
+Another essential tip is to let the sauce cook on low heat for at least 1½ hours.
+If you have time, cook it for longer.
+This will make the sauce more flavourful and thick.
+Also, don’t forget to taste and adjust the seasonings.
+Be careful with the amount of salt you add since, depending on the brand of Italian sausage, there may already be a lot of salt.
+That’s it!
+This recipe is great on its own or on top of zucchini noodles for those on low-carb and gluten-free diets, pasta, polenta, and mashed potatoes.
 I really hope you enjoy this recipe and give it a try.

 Italian Sausage Tomato Sauce Recipe